 The fifth and current owner acquired this Aston Martin DB5 Vantage on 11 September 2010.
 A Contrôle Technique on file states that the odometer read 76,566 km a day prior to the sale.
 Shortly after the purchase, chassis 2217/L was exported to Kuwait where it remained dry-stored as part of a large collection.

-After 12 years in Kuwait, this highly desirable DB5 Vantage is now offered for sale, and in accordance with the Aston Martin build sheet, it has been confirmed that chassis 2217/L is presented in its factory-correct colour scheme of Silver Birch over Red leather, and retains its matching-numbers chassis and engine, with the door hinges stamped “2217”.
+After 12 years in Kuwait, this highly desirable DB5 Vantage is now offered for sale, and in accordance with the Aston Martin build sheet, it has been confirmed that chassis 2217/L is presented in its factory-correct colour scheme of Silver Birch over Red leather, and retains its matching-numbers chassis and engine.
 The odometer reads just 76,757 km at the time of cataloguing.
 Please note, that having remained in storage for 12 years, this DB5 Vantage will require recommissioning prior to road use.
 Please contact an RM Sotheby’s representative for further information.

 Chassis 2217/L presents an exciting opportunity to acquire one of just 17 left-hand-drive Aston Martin DB5 Vantages.
 An extremely rare and desirable example, finished in what is arguably the most attractive exterior colour, chassis 2217/L is a once-in-a-lifetime restoration project, sure to draw immense attention from those in the Aston Martin community and in the wider historic motoring world.